thatmitchcanter/twitch-conditional/README.md

         // CODE FOR IF USER IS NOT STREAMING
     } ?>

 That's it.
 Simply change the username mentioned in the conditional.
-If a username is not set, the value is set to OFFLINE.
+If a username is not set, the plugin will return an error message.

+## Client ID Update

+Twitch now requires a Client ID to be sent with all JSON requests.
+That means everyone that tries to use this plugin needs to go to https://www.twitch.tv/settings/connections to generate a new 'Developer Application'.
+Once you've done that, however, and entered it into the plugin's options page, all of the requests will finally begin to work again.

 ## Usage